Careers & Job Opportunities | Study Abroad – UK

 Summary

-A complete guide to career services, internship support, employability workshops, networking opportunities, and graduate job preparation for students.
+A complete guide to career services, internship opportunities, employability workshops, networking events, and graduate career preparation to help students build successful careers.

 Apply for a UK Scholarship with Expert Guidance – Contact Us Today

-Getting a university degree is important, but employers also look for practical skills, experience, and professional confidence.
-Many students struggle to prepare for graduate jobs because they are unsure how to build strong CVs, find internships, or connect with employers.
+Earning a university degree is an important step, but employers also value practical skills, relevant experience, and professional confidence.
+Many students find it challenging to prepare for graduate careers because they are unsure how to create a strong CV, secure internships, or build connections with potential employers.

 That is why Exeter career services play an important role in helping students improve employability during university life.
 From internship guidance and placement support to networking opportunities and employability workshops, students can access practical career-focused support throughout their studies.

-Today’s job market is highly competitive.
-Good grades alone are often not enough to secure internships or graduate jobs.
+Today's job market is highly competitive, and strong academic results alone are often not enough to secure internships or graduate employment.
+Employers increasingly look for candidates who can demonstrate practical experience, transferable skills, and professional readiness.

 Employers also value: